 ROYALTY: NSR: 2-4% / NPI: 2.4-6%

-Franco-Nevada holds royalties covering the majority of the Goldstrike complex operated by Barrick Gold Corporation (“Barrick”).
+Franco-Nevada holds royalties covering the majority of the Goldstrike complex operated by Barrick which remains one of Barrick’s core mines.
 The Goldstrike complex is located on the Carlin Trend, about 60 km northwest of the town of Elko, Nevada.
 The Goldstrike complex includes the open-pit Betze-Post mine, as well as the underground operations of Meikle and Rodeo immediately to the north.
 Mining activity commenced on the property in 1976 and, since 1987, has been operated by Barrick.
 Franco-Nevada holds NSR (2-4%) and NPI (2.4-6%) royalties at Goldstrike covering the majority of the reported Mineral Reserves and Mineral Resources.
-Included is low grade ore that has been stockpiled for later processing.
+These estimates include low grade ore that has been stockpiled.
 The royalties vary depending on the claim blocks, as shown in the figure.
 As a result, royalty payments can vary substantially on a quarterly basis, depending on mine sequencing and waste stripping.
 The timing of capital investments can also impact the timing of the payment of profit royalties.

 |Total Revenue to FNV ($ million)